We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Even if you can afford to meditate for only a few minutes, consider the potential benefits when you’re working from home.
 Try a guided meditation as short as 3 or 5 minutes.

 5. Go for a walk

-Going for a walk benefits your mental health as well as your physical health.
+Going for a walk benefits both your mental and your physical health.

-Regular, brisk walking can help improve your mood, meaning it may be worth fitting it into your day if you regularly work from home and live with depression.
+Regular brisk walking can help improve your mood, so it may be worth fitting it into your day if you regularly work from home.

 Take 10 minutes or more to walk, dance, or try out some workout moves at home.

-There’s an abundance of resources available for people who feel they may be experiencing depression, or who simply want to seek out more information for their mental health and personal well-being.
+There’s an abundance of resources available for people who feel they may be experiencing depression or simply want to seek out more information for their mental health and personal well-being.